Jump-Comedy/jump-comedy-docs/docs/searching-for-shows.md

 - Comics performing at the show

 Note that for search results to return based on comic, you must add the comic to the show.

+The results will be shown in a dropdown as you type, and will include the show title, city and show times.

 ## What is the order of the search results?